gtkhash/gtkhash/README.md

 SHA3.

-It's designed to be an easy to use, graphical alternative to command-line programs such as md5sum.
+It's designed to be an easy to use, graphical alternative to command-line tools such as md5sum.

 Some interesting features:
+* Support for common checksum file formats (sfv, sha256sum, etc.)
 * Keyed hashing (HMAC)
-* Parallel hash calculation on multi-core CPUs
+* Parallel/threaded hash calculation
 * Remote file access using GIO/GVfs
+* File manager integration
 * Small and fast, written in C.

-GtkHash is primarily developed for Linux or BSD desktops.
-Support for other operating systems is untested, but patches are welcome.

 Required Dependencies
 -------------